paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-281-claims-and-disputes.md

 <a id="section-3862"></a>
 ## § 3862.
-Requests for equitable adjustment or other relief: certification
+Requests for equitable adjustment or other relief
 **(a) Certification Requirement.—** A request for equitable adjustment to contract terms or request for relief under Public Law 85–804 ([50 U.S.C.
 1431](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1431&num=0&edition=prelim) et seq.) that exceeds the simplified acquisition threshold may not be paid unless a person authorized to certify the request on behalf of the contractor certifies, at the time the request is submitted, that—

 (1) the request is made in good faith, and